 He made this painting while he was in Saint Paul-de-Mausole asylum in Saint-Remy-de-Provence, France, before his death in 1890.

 He named this painting “The lightning conductor for my illness” because he felt that continuing painting keep himself secured from going insane.

-Paul Cezanne made this painting which is known as The Bathers in 1906.
+Paul Cezanne made this painting which is known as The Large Bathers in 1906.